Spritan/IIT-M-notes/Statistics/Untitled.md

 > - Also called qualitive variables
 > - identify group membership
-> - Eg Gender, School Board, Blood Group, Role, Jersey no.
+> - Eg Gender, School Board, Blood Group, Role, Jersey no. day and date, qualification of a candidate sitting for a job.

 **Categorical variable**s: Variables which should not be treated like numbers (as in mathematics), and whose values come from a list of possibilities.